Best Valentine's gifts for him, from chocolate to whisky and games

 £45 £39

 If he loves a good rum, this is definitely one of the best Valentine’s day gifts for him overall.
-With distinctive Jamaican flavours, the Appleton Estate signature collection includes the Signature (£24), 8 Year Old Reserve (£30), and 12 Year Old Rare Casks (£45).
-But go for the latter if you really want to spoil him.
+With distinctive Jamaican flavours, the Appleton Estate 12 Year Old Rare Casks is a real treat.
 It’s a single traditional blended rum that has been matured for at least 12 years – expect flavours of vanilla, orange, hazelnut, dark chocolate, coffee and toffee.
 Delish.

 VIEW NOW – £39.95 | THE WHISKY EXCHANGE